Compression and Conditional Emulation of Climate Model Output: Nonstationary Nonseparable Space-Time Model

 Approximating the integral in \eqref{spacetimemodel} with a sum over $T$ Fourier frequencies,

 along with the assumption that

-leads to the usual approximation in the Whittle likelihood for multivariate time series \citep{whittle1953analysis} and affords large computational savings because the maps of Fourier coefficients can be considered uncorrelated when computing likelihoods and simulations.
+leads to the usual approximation in the Whittle likelihood for multivariate time series \citep{whittle1953analysis} and affords large computational savings because the FFTs can be used for the DFTs, and the maps of Fourier coefficients $\sY(\omega_k;x)$ can be considered uncorrelated across frequencies when computing likelihoods and simulations.
 Computational details are given in Subsections \ref{conditionalloglikelihoods} and \ref{decompression}.
+Use of this approximation requires regularly spaced observations in time.

 The model in \eqref{spacetimemodel} is a spatially nonstationary extension of the stationary model introduced in \cite{stein2005statistical}, which has been termed a ``half-spectral'' space-time model \citep{horrell2015half} due to the fact that the temporal covariances are expressed in the frequency domain.
 The principal advantage of modeling space-time data in this way is that the spatial maps of Fourier coefficients $\sY(\omega_k,x)$ are approximately uncorrelated across $\omega_k$.
-This brings enormous computational savings and allows us to flexibily specify and fit individual models to the spatial maps of Fourier coefficients at each frequency $\omega_k$, which allows for space-time nonseparability.
-Half spectral models have been applied to high-frequency space-time atmospheric pressure data \citep{stein2009spatial} and were generalized to handle high-frequency nonstationary in time temperature data \citep{guinness2013interpolation} with evolutionary spectra.
+This brings enormous computational savings and allows us to flexibly specify and fit individual models to the spatial maps of Fourier coefficients at each frequency $\omega_k$, allowing for space-time nonseparability.
+Half spectral models have been applied to high-frequency space-time atmospheric pressure data \citep{stein2009spatial} and were generalized to handle high-frequency nonstationary-in-time temperature data \citep{guinness2013interpolation} with evolutionary spectra.
 Here, we allow the spectral densities $f(\omega,x)$ to vary with spatial location $x$, which gives nonstationary processes in space.
+There have been other proposals for modeling and computation with massive space-time datasets (e.g. \cite{katzfuss2012bayesian} and \cite{zhang2015full}), but none use the FFT to exploit regular spacing in time. \cite{guinness2015likelihood} use a three-dimensional FFT, which is applicable to data on a rectangular domain but not to data on a sphere.